dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-bellis-dnsext-multi-qtypes.md

        +---+---+---+---+---+---+---+---+

 QTD: this bit indicates the direction of the packet.
-It MUST be clear (0) in a query and set (1) in a response.
+It MUST be clear (0) in a request and set (1) in a response.

 QTCOUNT: a 3 bit field with range 0 ..
 7 specifying the number of QT fields to follow.
-NB: Whilst the QTCOUNT could in theory be calculated based on the OPTION-LENGTH field, having it explicitly specified ensures a sensible constraint its value.
+NB: Whilst the QTCOUNT could in theory be calculated based on the OPTION-LENGTH field, having it explicitly specified ensures a sensible constraint on its range of values.

 QTn: a 2 byte field (MSB first) specifying a DNS RR type.
 The RR type MUST be for a real resource record, and MUST NOT refer to a pseudo RR